mozilla/uniffi-rs/docs/manual/src/futures.md

 It should be called before the Rust code makes the async call and passed an eventloop to use.

 Note that `uniffi_set_event_loop` cannot be glob-imported because it's not part of the library's `__all__`.

+### Ruby: thread-based async

+Unlike Python and Swift, Ruby has no native async/await.
+When Rust calls an async Ruby callback method, UniFFI spawns a new OS thread for each invocation.
+There is no event loop requirement, though a Fiber scheduler is supported for the Ruby -> Rust polling direction.

 ## Cancelling async code.